andreas8311/Meteo/README.md

 2 Data PreProcessing - Images will be translated to numpy arrays and map behind will be removed, colors will be converted and north of France will be selected

 3 Deep Learning Model Prediction - Preprocessed images will be fed into a DeepLearning model.
-Model will generate a prediction of 10 future images
+Model will generate a prediction of 10 future images.
+Each image correspond to a 15 minute time frame.

 4 Visualization - Contrast of data is amplified and black color is converted to transparent.
 Images are overlaid on a map of north of France before a gif is generated for final presentation